-What are natural diuretics?
-What are diuretics used for and how can I get them into my daily lifestyle naturally?
+What are Natural diuretics?
+What are they needed for and how can I get them into my daily lifestyle naturally?

 Is also an excellent digestive aid.

 candida or probably better known as thrush.

 This herb is a real help for stress and also as a natural kidney stone home

 Has been used for centuries as an aid for fluid reduction in the body, as well as eczema, sinus infections and gall stones.

 Possibly the most well known natural fluid reducer which is probably

 A natural diuretic as well as herbal help for asthma, measles and mumps